gavinlebo/MultiTrackerV2/README.md

 # MultiTrackerV2
 A simple class/object to implement multiple trackers for multiple objects in OpenCV.
-Opposed to the built in MultiTracker class, MultiTrackerV2 is compatible with all trackers available in OpenCV..
+Opposed to the built in MultiTracker class, MultiTrackerV2 is compatible with all trackers available in OpenCV.

 ## Usage
 First, place the MultiTrackerV2.py file in the directory with your working file, then import it.